 Who Am I?

-The idea of this course (certainly as far as I and a number of the other students was concerned) was to revolutionise the thinking about human behaviour, and put it up on the same standing as the physical and biological sciences.
-And we had some powerful people to assist us in this quest - Walter Bodmer, Desmond Morris, Richard Dawkins, and the eminent Niko Tinbergen (Nobel prize winner for his work on animal behaviour), as well as Sir Evans Pritchard and Edwin Ardener in anthropology.
-And it was while chatting to Professor Tinbergen at the end of a seminar, that the idea of a 'science of meaning', rather than a human or social science, came to me.
+So, the idea of the Human Science course, certainly as far as I, and a number of the other students was concerned, was to revolutionise our understanding of human behaviour.
+A revolution that would put the social or human sciences on a par with their older brothers, the physical and biological sciences.
+A ludicrously ambitious ideal, but quite appropriate to both our young age, and our state of excitement with ideas.
+Anyhow, we had some powerful illuminati to assist us in this quest – Walter Bodmer, Desmond Morris, Geoffrey Harrison, Richard Dawkins, and the eminent Niko Tinbergen (Nobel prize winner for his work on animal behaviour), as well as Sir Evans Pritchard and Edwin Ardener in anthropology.
+And it was while chatting to Professor Tinbergen at the end of a seminar, that the idea of a ‘science of meaning’, rather than a human or social science, came to me.

 alaric.wyatt@gmail.com